 “Touching the photograph where a face is smiling, it is the same thing as touching a book when you read it.
 There’s a lot of stimulation of the brain when you have that sensory experience.
 That is a bit lost in the move to digital.
 You are touching a keyboard, mouse or a touchscreen but you are not touching the image.” says Craig Steinberg, a licensed psychologist who works with children ages five through 13 using phototherapy.

 So, if I can offer one bit of really inexpensive advice, get printing your family photos.
 Hang those snaps loud and proud.
-And if you don’t have any family photos, get in touch with me and let me rectify that for you.
+And if you don’t have any family photos, let me rectify that for you.

 I can’t guarantee that printing photos will improve your kids’ lives but when the science is pointing towards the power of photography on our kids’ self-esteem and it’s such an easy (and gorgeous) thing to hang on your walls and your fridge, isn’t it worth a punt?